~ Redeemer 2017 ~

-Venice is known as the floating city but this festival brings a whole new meaning to the word.
-On the third Saturday of July, something similar to an Armada of Venetian boats can be seen jostling for space in between San Marco and the Guidecca.
-The boats come in all shapes and sizes, even some brave solo sailors venture out in kayaks.
-However, the majority of the boats are decorated with lights and flowers, laden with jostling friends, and with precious cargo, such as prosecco and watermelon, rationed throughout the evening.
+Venice is known as the “Floating City” but this Festa del Redentore brings a whole new meaning to the word.
+On the third Saturday of July, something akin to an Armada of boats can be seen jostling for space between San Marco and Guidecca.
+Indeed, there are boats in all shapes and sizes, even some brave solo sailors venture out in kayaks.
+However, the majority of the boats are decorated with lights and flowers, laden with friends and precious cargo, such as prosecco and watermelon, rationed throughout the evening.

-A picnic is definitely necessary to prepare ahead of time, because once you have secured your place, there is still quite a wait before the real spectacle begins around 11oclock…the fireworks!
+A picnic is definitely necessary to prepare ahead of time, because once you’ve secured your place, there is still quite a wait before the real spectacle of il Redentore begins around 11 o’clock … The fireworks!
 Each year they have been getting more and more elaborate, but typically they last an hour and light up the whole sky.
-Whether you are floating on the water, or watching from them from the banks of the Giudecca or San Elena, it is an unforgettable sight.
-Partly because of the added reflection of the lights in the water, but mostly because of the shared atmosphere of excitement that is palpable.
+Whether you are floating on the water, or watching from them from the banks of Giudecca or San Elena peninsula, it is an unforgettable sight.
+What makes it special is partly the added reflection of the lights in the water, but mostly because of the shared atmosphere of excitement that is palpable.

 Tip: Remember that bathrooms are scarce at the best of times in Venice, but on this evening you are better off not even thinking about it!

 The Redentore Festival initially was a celebration of Venice’s recovery from the second plague that struck the city.
-This time claiming the life of nearly 46,000 people in just over a year, between 1575-76.
+This subsequent time claimed the life of nearly 46,000 people in just over a year, between 1575-76.

 Palladio was commissioned by Doge Alvise Mochenigo to construct a monumental church in celebration of this salvation, now known as the II Redentore (1592).
 The façade is inspired by the Pantheon in Rome and inside are housed many grand masters, including works by Tintoretto, Veronese and Francesco Bassano.

-A bridge is constructed between the Ponte Della Dogana and the Redentore.
-Traditionally this was constructed from boats but now considering the magnatitude of traffic that cross it, the decision was wisely made to create a slightly more solid temporary bridge.
+During the week preceding Redentore Festival, a temporary bridge is constructed along the Giudecca Canal between the Ponte Della Dogana and the Redentore Church .
+Traditionally, this was made with from boats, but now considering the magnitude of traffic that cross it, the decision was wisely made to create a more solid temporary bridge of wood.